wencanis/2020-SONC/README.md

 Note: Time is estimated using Tranter's Correction for Naismith's Rule using 40min per 0.8km hiked with 300m of elevation as the fitness parameter.

+## Planning Constraints
+Each primary destination needs to have the following:
+1. Enough rest time for driving.
+2. More than the essential events planned,
+3. A conservative amount of time allocated to each event; and,
+4. Some leftover events to be scheduled in case of leftover time.

 ## Planning Criteria
 ### Safety